gosub-com/Zurfur/README.md

     // TBD: Still considering golang syntax
     fun (MyType) get myString() str
         return my.cachedStr

+This is identical to declaring a public field:

+    // The return value is known to be a borrow from an internal field fun MyPointXy.x2() ref int
+        return ref my.x

 By default, function parameters are passed as read-only reference.
 The exception is that small types (e.g. `int`, and `Span<T>`) are passed by